How-To Government

 I see this course is called "Navigating Ethical Turtle Acquisition in Government".
 Well three years ago I completed "Turtle Acquisition Values & Ethics" however it had no course code.
 Here's the certificate.
 Have I already completed this course?

 Often the answer is yes.
-I saved myself an hour or two and I can tell my supervisor I've met the requirements.
+I saved myself two hours and I can tell my supervisor I've met the requirements.

 Monthly Summaries